sahal/royal_bk/README.md

 **trim_bk.sh**

+    ./trim_bk.sh -h
-    ./trim_bk.sh [prompt]
+    Usage: ./trim_bk.sh [OPTION...]
-    Saves a list of outdated backups to a file "to-delete" in the $backup directory
+    Prints a list of directories with $prefix in $backup that should be deleted based on rotation schedule.

+        -e full path to file that stores a list of directories to delete (Default: $DIR/config/to-delete) -b full path to backup directory (Default: /tmp/backup/) -p specify a prefix for the current backup directory (Default: hostname_) -a ask (or prompt) to append $to_delete
+        -h print this help

 Todo
 ----

-* unify the configuration of both scripts.
 * royal_bk.sh
   * gpg encryption of the tarballs
   * specify additional tar parameters
   * incremental backups
 * trim_bk.sh
-  * add getopts support
 * better documentation